The screening solution

 Concern is being voiced that it may have been the work of Al Qaeda-linked militants, who have been behind a string of terror attacks across the country that have killed more than 260 people over the past eight years.
 Emerging just three weeks after the US Special Forces killing of al-Qaeda leader Osama bin Laden at his compound hideout in Pakistan, this incident may indicate that militants affiliated with the terrorist organisation are once again targeting the civil aviation sector with a type of weapon there’s no deployed protection against.

-The threat The liquid explosive threat to civil aviation first hit the news headlines in August 2006, following discovery of a plot to down multiple transatlantic airliners whilst in flight from the United Kingdom to the USA and Canada.
+The liquid explosive threat to civil aviation first hit the news headlines in August 2006, following discovery of a plot to down multiple transatlantic airliners whilst in flight from the United Kingdom to the USA and Canada.

 That plot initially led to an outright ban on Liquids, Aerosols and Gels (LAGs) being carried in passenger hand baggage.
 Latterly, the limits we have today (100ml per item contained in a 1 liter bag) were imposed on passengers.
 These restrictions were put in place pending development of screening solutions able to determine whether passenger presented LAGs were a threat or entirely benign.